Hecate2/blockchain-security-guidelines/README.md

 #### Throwing an Exception may not stop the contract

 Your Exception can be caught by the caller of the contract.
-(Though EVM has only one type of safe exception "Out of GAS")
+(Though EVM has only one type of safe exception "Out of GAS"; Neo has isolated snapshots of the execution of different smart contracts, thus avoiding the problem)

 Do not write anything or call any untrusted contract before you throw an Exception.